Ricardosgeral/relier/README.md

 - If there is no internet connection on start up of the server, data will not be, of course, sent to Google sheets, even if you select the Google sheet checkbutton (***Attention***).
 For debugging look at the [troubleshooting](https://github.com/Ricardosgeral/relier#troubleshooting) section.
-- If internet connection is lost during a test, the software will raise an exception and stop recording data to Google sheets! (***Attention***).
+- If internet connection is lost during a test, the software will raise an exception and stop recording data to Google sheets, but it continue to record data locally (USB drive or micro SD card).
 - Please be aware that, by choosing the 'Google sheets' feature, the interval between readings chosen by the user will be increased a couple of seconds, due to the time required to request access the Google API.